Vegas Vic: History

 The red circle on his pocket is supposed to represent a Durham Tobacco tag that is dangling from a yellow string attached to the bag that is stowed away in his pocket (Vegas Vic represents a time when a cowboy rolled their own cigarettes from a bag of tobacco).

 Vegas Vic was the first of what would become three neon cowboys at Nevada casinos.
 Wendover Will was erected a year later in 1952 at Stateline Casino and River Rick was erected in 1981 at the Pioneer Hotel & Gambling Hall in Laughlin.
 River Rick is virtually an identical copy of Vegas Vic, outfitted with a different color scheme.

 In 1980, another neon sign, depicting a cowgirl in a fringed outfit seated with one leg kicking outward, was erected across Fremont Street.
 Standing over the Girls of Glitter Gulch strip club, she was known as Vegas Vickie (sometimes erroneously referred to as "Sassy Sally", for the nearby casino).
 Vickie was designed by Charles F. "Chuck" Barnard of Ad Art.
 Vic and Vickie were "married" in a 1994 ceremony during construction of the Fremont Street Experience.
 Vickie was removed in 2017 in preparation for the demolition of the strip club along with Mermaids Casino, La Bayou and the Las Vegas Club.
 Vegas Vickie has been restored and now resides inside the Circa Resort & Casino which opened on the same spot in 2020.

 Vegas Vic has received new paint schemes through the years.
 Originally, from the 1950s through the 1960s, his shirt was white with yellow checkered stripes.
 Later during an early restoration in the 1970s, his shirt was painted solid yellow.
 When he was restored in 1998, his shirt was painted a red and yellow checkered pattern.

+In April 2023, the current owner was cited with a violation due to the condition of the sign, and the sign was fully refurbished and lit up again by July 2023.